Updated April 2025

 Hampton Court Palace is located on the River Thames to the southwest of London and is accessible by boat, car, train, bus or underground.
 Visit the Historic Royal Palaces website for more information including opening hours.
 It’s a good idea to buy your tickets in advance to avoid the queues.

 This post contains my honest opinions and the advice I give to friends.
 None of our experiences were gifted and we paid all our own expenses.
 Information is correct to the best of my knowledge at the time of writing and I accept no responsibility for, nor can I be held liable for, your experience at this venue.
-To avoid disappointment, be sure to visit the Hampton Court website for opening times, their full terms and conditions, and to check prices, availability and payment terms.
+To avoid disappointment, be sure to visit the Hampton Court website and other venue websites for opening times, their full terms and conditions, and to check prices, availability and payment terms.

 Comments & Reviews